The ShermanAudio - Educational Series

 Then learn to draw out a Voltage Divider, neat stuff.

-Then you will understand why pulling out one Lamp makes the whole set turn off, a voltage divider.
+You will understand and can explain ands draw why pulling out one Lamp, makes the whole set turn off

 Learn about Time Constants, Attenuation, Amplification factor, Low-Mid-High Frequency Analysis

-Then when you pick up a schematic, the symbols start to make sense
+Then when you pick up a schematic, those symbols will start to make sense

 The closest thing to compare this to is a Piano or a Guitar Fretboard